 - Enter the Title the way you want it to appear in your published output.
 It defaults to the name of your project file.
 (Changing the title won't affect the name of your project file.)

 - Use the Description field to give learners a synopsis of your course.
-The description appears on information cards in the Articulate Mobile Player app.

 - Use the Folder field to indicate where you want to publish your course—for example, your computer desktop.
 Click the ellipsis button (...) to browse to a location.
 Presenter will create a new folder in that spot with all the files needed to operate your course.